dd86k/sha3-d/README.md

 # sha3-d

-SHA-3 library written entirely in D implementing Keccack-f\[1600,24] and is fully compatible with the Phobos Digest API (std.digest).
+This is a SHA-3 library written entirely in D. It implements the Keccak hashing algorithm and it is fully compatible with the Phobos Digest API (std.digest).

 Introduced in 2015, SHA-3 is the latest member of the SHA family.
 SHA-3 is already used in production-ready projects worlwide, including SQLite3 for both internal and download integrity operations.
 For more information about SHA-3, consult [NIST FIPS PUB 202](http://dx.doi.org/10.6028/NIST.FIPS.202) (PDF).

-This module implements the six official hashing algorithms: SHA-3-224, SHA-3-256, SHA-3-384, SHA-3-512, SHAKE-128 (XOF), and SHAKE-256 (XOF).
+This module implements the six official hashing algorithms:
+SHA3-224, SHA3-256, SHA3-384, SHA3-512, SHAKE-128, and SHAKE-256.

 Features:
 - A much faster alternative to keccak-tiny.